 - Help our patients better understand their dental health and provide them with a comprehensive, personalized solution.

 To address tooth wear before it results in more complicated dental issues.
-Taking preventive measures is one of the best ways to maintain your dental health.
+Preventive measures are one of the best ways to maintain dental health.

-- Treatment may require restorative treatments, such as tooth bonding, dental crown, dental fillings, inlays, or onlays, to repair the enamel.
+- To repair the enamel, treatment may require restorative treatments, such as tooth bonding, dental crown, dental fillings, inlays, or onlays.
 Other forms of treatment may require splint therapy or a night guard.
 Both options prevent the biting surfaces of the teeth from coming together, all while reducing the likelihood of future damage.

 In some cases, patients may benefit from orthodontics.
 Treating worn teeth may help restore balance and function to your masticatory system.